 For UE not configured with eDRX_IDLE cycle, Tdetect,EUTRAN_Inter_NC, Tmeasure,EUTRAN_Inter_NC and Tevaluate, E-UTRAN_Inter_NC are specified in Table 4.7A.2.1.3-1.

 For UE configured with eDRX_IDLE cycle, Tdetect,EUTRAN_Inter_NC, Tmeasure,EUTRAN_Inter_NC and Tevaluate, E-UTRAN_Inter_NC are specified in Table 4.7A.2.1.3-2.
+Additionally, the requirements in Table 4.7A.2.1.3-2 apply provided that the serving cell is configured with eDRX_IDLE and is the same in all PTWs during any of Tdetect,EUTRAN_Inter_NC, Tmeasure,EUTRAN_Inter_NC and Tevaluate, E-UTRAN_Inter_NC when multiple PTWs are used.

+If t-Service is broadcasted and applicable, UE shall be able to detect, measure, and evaluate neighbour cells before the serving cell stops serving the area regardless of whether the distance condition based on serving cell reference location or the legacy Srxlev/Squal condition are met, and when to start detection, measurement, and evaluation is up to UE implementation.
+This requirement does not apply when the time span from the last slot of SI transmission within SI modification period where the broadcasting of the last updated value for t-Service is acquired by the UE for the first time to the first slot when the cell is scheduled to stop serving the area according to the broadcasted information is less than Ttrigger, and Ttrigger = max(Tdetect,EUTRAN_Intra_NC, Kcarrier* Tdetect,EUTRAN_Inter_NC), when serving cell is below the search threshold, and Ttrigger = max(Tdetect,EUTRAN_Intra_NC, Nlayer* [60s]) when serving cell is above the search threshold, where

+- Kcarrier is the number of inter-frequency carriers indicated by the serving cell,

+- Nlayer is the total number of higher priority carrier frequencies broadcasted in system information,

+- Tdetect,EUTRAN_Intra_NC refers to intra-frequency cell detection delay in IDLE/INACTIVE mode defined in clause 4.7A.2.1.2,

+- Tdetect,EUTRAN_Inter_NC refers to inter-frequency cell detection delay in IDLE/INACTIVE mode defined in clause 4.7A.2.1.3.

-Additionally, the requirements in Table 4.7A.2.1.3-2 apply provided that the serving cell is configured with eDRX_IDLE and is the same in all PTWs during any of Tdetect,EUTRAN_Inter_NC, Tmeasure,EUTRAN_Inter_NC and Tevaluate, E-UTRAN_Inter_NC when multiple PTWs are used.If the UE is configured with ‘t-Service-r17’ [2] in the serving cell and eDRX_IDLE, then the UE shall meet the requirements defined for DRX cycle length of [2.56] s for for Tdetect,EUTRAN_Inter_NC, Tmeasure,EUTRAN_Inter_NC and Tevaluate, E-UTRAN_Inter_NC are specified in Table 4.7A.2.1.3-1starting from [at least K] before ‘t-Service-r17’.
+If the UE is configured with ‘t-Service-r17’ [2] in the serving cell and eDRX_IDLE, then the UE shall meet the requirements defined for DRX cycle length of [2.56] s for for Tdetect,EUTRAN_Inter_NC, Tmeasure,EUTRAN_Inter_NC and Tevaluate, E-UTRAN_Inter_NC are specified in Table 4.7A.2.1.3-1starting from [at least K] before ‘t-Service-r17’.

 <Next Change>